ligato/docs/docs/intro/overview.md

 ---

 Cloud providers are shifting towards a cloud native approach for application development, operations and management.
 Applications are packaged up in containers.
 Kubernetes automates container startup, placement and teardown based on policies, services, scale and resiliency.
-The cloud native lifecycle simplifies the steps beginning with development all the way to deployment and operations in modern cloud environments.
+The cloud native lifecycle simplifies the steps beginning with development all the way to deployment automation and operations in modern cloud environments.

-Cloud native network functions (CNF) run inside contains and inherit all behaviors and benefits afforded to cloud native applications.
+Cloud native network functions (CNF) run inside containers and inherit all behaviors and benefits afforded to cloud native applications.
 Indeed, you can think of CNFs as just another application container.

 By applying the Kubernetes lifecycle to CNFs, you can spin up different network configurations to meet your respective needs.
 Several examples follow: